duneroadrunner/SaferCPlusPlus/README.md

 ### TXScopeAnyRandomAccessSection, TXScopeAnyRandomAccessConstSection, TAnyRandomAccessSection, TAnyRandomAccessConstSection

 `TAnyRandomAccessSection<_Ty>` is essentially just an alias for `TRandomAccessSection<TAnyRandomAccessIterator<_Ty> >`.
-Like `TAnyRandomAccessIterator<>`, it can be used to enable a function to accept, as a parameter, "[random access section](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection)s" that reference vectors or arrays of varying size.
+Like [`TAnyRandomAccessIterator<>`](#txscopeanyrandomaccessiterator-txscopeanyrandomaccessconstiterator-tanyrandomaccessiterator-tanyrandomaccessconstiterator), it can be used to enable a function to accept, as a parameter, any type of "[random access section](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection)".

 usage example: